-Self-doubt will show up a lot as you continue to embark in the entrepreneurial journey.
+Self-doubt will show up a lot as you continue to embark on the entrepreneurial journey.
 I believe this occurs more in the beginning because it’s something new, it can be intimidating, you will hit more bumps, failures, and mistakes as you go on, fear will creep in, and many times you will feel discouraged, frustrated or both at the same time.
 All of these emotions are valid but are also feelings to overcome.

 I recently had a moment where I doubted myself in making my brand come to life.
 I literally sat down staring at the wall for half an hour questioning myself saying “Can I really pull this off?
 Is this something I really want to do?
-Can I really sell my designs and have people love it?”
+Can I really sell my designs and have people love them?”

 I felt defeated because I faced many obstacles and still do to this day.
-Luckily, I have a friend who reminded me that all my feelings are normal and are part of the journey of an entrepreneur life.
+Luckily, I have a friend who reminded me that all my feelings are normal and are part of the journey of entrepreneur life.
 He calmly let me know that I was headed in the right direction and I shouldn’t allow the doubts cloud my goals.

-Overall, don’t let self-doubt stop you from achieving your what you believe in and truly want.
+Overall, don’t let self-doubt stop you from achieving what you believe in and truly want.
 Keep going and make it to the finish line.
 Your consistency and focus will pay off in the end.

 Finding the right person to help mentor me has been hard because I don’t want just anybody.